 The food and health inspectors will generally inspect several aspects of your food business for health inspections.
 They are not searching to find something to charge you upon because they can, and nor are they trying to find reasons to close down your business.

 Rather, they are there to make sure that the food production and handling are safe for public consumption to reduce the risks associated with foodborne diseases.
-These inspections are standard procedures to be followed and are integral parts of surveillance programs for foodborne diseases, which are established by the food regulatory and safety agencies to prevent outbreaks of foodborne illnesses by addressing all of the safety concerns.
+These food safety inspections are standard procedures to be followed and are integral parts of surveillance programs for foodborne diseases, which are established by the food regulatory and safety agencies to prevent outbreaks of foodborne illnesses by addressing all of the safety concerns.

 Subsequently, it means that the food preparations and handling procedures all fall in line with food safety requirements.
-To make sure that your business is prepared to pass the food inspection areas, make sure to focus on these mentioned areas:
+To make sure that your business is prepared to pass the food inspection checklist and areas, make sure to focus on these mentioned areas:

-- Food safety management systems.
-This is the most critical part of food safety inspections.
+- Food safety management systems: This is the most critical part of food safety inspections.
 The inspectors look for how efficient and effective the food safety management system is.
 This will include how the business records its basic food safety practices, what protocols are in place to keep the food safe, and how the food is monitored.
 Food inspectors want to see the HACCP plans alongside the documentation systems for the food safety management system, which also includes the training procedures of the staff and the food safety certifications.
-These help ensure that the business is following all of the safety principles effectively.
+This help ensures that the business is following all of the safety principles effectively.